CAPACITY BUILDING FOR SMALLER ORGANISATIONS

 This project originated from the recognition of the value small organisations bring to the human service sector.
 It focuses on organisational support as a means of enabling them to adapt and thrive in this changing environment.
-In close consultation with four youth services providers, we are developing a set of tools and resources designed to assist small community service organisations.
+In close consultation with four youth services providers, we have developed a set of tools and resources designed to assist small community service organisations.

 The project includes: